 As a general rule, extremes should be avoided, unusual hair colours and extreme hair styles are NOT permitted.
 Natural hair colours are permitted (Brown, Black, Blond, Ginger).
-Beards and moustaches are unacceptable for students in school.
 Should students choose to attend school with an extreme hairstyle or colour they will be placed in the Reflection room for one day until 3.30pm.
 Contact home will be made and a timescale will be agreed with parents/carers in order to resolve the situation.
 Further corrections may be issued if the situation is not resolved by the timescale agreed.
 These decisions will be made on a case by case basis.